lestercbarnsley/SasRMC/README.md

 3. If you're using **poetry**, run:
     `(venv)$ poetry add git+https://github.com/lestercbarnsley/SasRMC.git`

-## Getting simulation files
+## Getting simulation input files

+1. Run `$ sasrmc create --help` at any time for assistance.
+A full list of currently available templates will be listed here.
+2. Run `$ sasrmc create [template-type]` to download a specific type of template.
+Use the `-o [Output Folder]` tag if you want to save the template into a different folder than the default output folder.
+3. Run `$ sasrmc create example` to download an example of how a simulation input file should be configured.

+The example will download a file `CoreShell_F20_pol.xlsx` which contains data described in the associated publication, and shows an example for how a simulation for a SANSPol measurement across 3 detector configurations and 2 polarization states can be set out.

 ## Usage
 Most configuration for SasRMC is done using Excel spreadsheets.
 You can use SasRMC without needing to edit any Python code.

-1. In your text editor of choice, open `data/config.yaml`
-2. Next to `input_config_source` specify an Excel spreadsheet that will contain configuration data for your simulation.
-Your excel file should be in the same folder as the `config.yaml` file.
-3. Next to `output_folder` specify the folder that you want the output and log files to be saved to.
-4. The `data` folder contains templates for how a typical simulation should be configured.
-5. A new template Excel spreadsheet can be generated from the terminal by running one of the following commands:
-    `(myenv)$ python main.py generate core shell template` `(myenv)$ python main.py generate dumbbell template`
-    `(myenv)$ python main.py generate reload template` More templates will be available in future versions.
-6. Edit and save all config files.
-Please notice that Excel spreadsheets have multiple tabs for additional options.
-7. In the terminal, run
-    `(myenv)$ python main.py`
+1. Run `$ sasrmc run --help` at any time for assistance.
+2. Fill in the simulation input file.
+Template files contain hints and documentation for how the cells should be filled out.
+Make a new Sheet for each new experimental dataset you want to include in your simulation.
+3. Save your spreadsheet and run `$ sasrmc run -i [input1.xlsx] -i [input2.xlsx]` for each simulation you want to run.
+Use the `-o [Output Folder]` tag if you want to save the template into a different folder than the default output folder.
-8. When the simulation is complete, you can find all outputs in the specified `output_folder`
+4. When the simulation is complete, you can find all outputs in the specified `output_folder`.
-9. A simulation can be finished early at any time with the keyboard shortcut `Ctrl+C`
+5. A simulation can be finished early at any time with the keyboard shortcut `Ctrl+C`.

-The `/data` folder contains a file `CoreShell_F20_pol.xlsx` which contains data described in the associated publication, and shows an example for how a simulation for a SANSPol measurement across 3 detector configurations and 2 polarization states can be set out.

 ## Terms of Use
 SasRMC is released for free under the MIT license.
 An associated publication is available here: